spring-attic/spring-native/README.md

 native-image command.
 Once compiled they will have instant startup!

 This feature supports:
-- Graal 19.2.0
+- Graal 19.2.0.1
-- Spring Boot 2.2.0.M5
+- Spring Boot 2.2.0.BUILD-SNAPSHOT (pre RC1)
-- Spring Framework 5.2.0.RC1
+- Spring Framework 5.2.0.BUILD-SNAPSHOT (pre GA)

-To try it out, install Graal 19.2 from: https://github.com/oracle/graal/releases
+To try it out, install Graal 19.2.0.1 from: https://github.com/oracle/graal/releases

 Then build the root feature project with: